RazanYakoub01/Pok-Collect_DH2642/README.md

 # PokeCollect

-A web application created for Pokémon fans! to work as a pokédex where you can search for pokémon and get useful information!
+A web application created for Pokémon fans to work as a pokédex where you can search for pokémon and get useful information!
 The application also works as a Pokémon pack opening simulator where you can save your favorite Pokémon to your collection.

 # About PokeCollect